 ASPHS BEST PRIZE

-On a three-year rotation, the Association offers a prize for the best dissertation award, the best first article award, and best first book award.
+On a three-year rotation, the Association offers a prize for the best dissertation, the best early career article, and best first book.
 Applications are solicited each fall and the award is made the following spring, with an honorarium of $250.
 Authors must be active members of the ASPHS to be eligible for consideration.

 Schedule of upcoming awards: